Nadai2010/Nadai-Marketplace-Workshop-Chainlink/README.md

 $ npx hardhat node
 ```

-Note: you must have a separate terminal running your node with hardhat in order to deploy.
+Note IMPORTANT: you must have a separate terminal running your node with hardhat in order to deploy.

 4. Connect development blockchain accounts to MetaMask